- This event has passed.

 This walking tour of Downtown Frederick will provide visitors with a unique look into the city’s storied African American past.

 The story of African Americans in Frederick during the Civil War is often overlooked, but this walking tour seeks to amend that.
 From black soldiers buried in St. John’s cemetery to still standing slave quarters, the African American past of Frederick is complex, rich, and important to understand.
-This pay-what-you-please walking tour of Downtown Frederick will provide visitors with a unique look into the city’s history.
+This walking tour of Downtown Frederick will provide visitors with a unique look into the city’s history.